Cost to Tile a Bathroom

 How Does The Substrate Affect The Cost Of Tiling?

-Most forms of masonry are suitable for tiling over.
-However, depending on the condition they are in, it may be necessary to prepare the substrate first.
-Concrete floors, in particular, require some care.
-If there is any sign of damp, then the adhesive will not hold.
-This means it may be necessary to apply a sealant layer before the adhesive is applied.
-This will increase the time for the job as well as the cost.
+Most forms of masonry are suitable for tiling over, but depending on the condition they are in, it may be necessary to prepare the substrate first.
+If there is any sign of damp, the adhesive will not hold, making it necessary to apply a sealant layer before the adhesive is applied.

-Cement board is an ideal substrate and is easy to tile straight onto.
-Plywood is also good for tiling onto.
-The most important thing is that the surface is water-resistant.
-If it is not, then you will need to spend money to get it sealed before the job begins.
+Cement board is an ideal substrate and is easy to tile straight onto, and plywood is also suitable for tiling.
+The most important thing is that the surface is water-resistant - if it isn't, you must seal it before the job begins.

 How Long Will The New Tiles Last?

-Tiles are an excellent investment as they can last a lifetime if taken care of manmade tile can last for around 75 years.
-Natural stone tiles, when cared for properly, can last for more than 100 years.
+Tiles are an excellent investment as they can last a lifetime if taken care of.
+Manmade tiles can last for around 75 years, and natural stone tiles, when cared for properly, can last more than 100 years.

 What Maintenance Is Needed?

-Tiles should be given a gentle clean as needed.
-You should avoid very alkaline products as these can remove the sealant layer from the tiles.
-If your tiles are made from a very porous material such as terracotta, then you should consider resealing them every few years.
-Sealing the grout as well as the tiles, will increase the lifetime of your tiling.
+Tiles should be given a gentle clean as needed, avoiding alkaline products as these can remove the sealant layer from the tiles.
+If your tiles are made from porous material such as terracotta, you should consider resealing them every few years.

 Can You Just Replace The Grout On Old Tiles?

-It is possible to remove the grout from between old tiles and replace that.
-It can be a fiddly job to remove the grout, and you may damage the tiles in the process.
-If you like the tiles you have, but the grout is stained, then this is a good option.
-You might need to try and source some spare tiles, just in case of breakages when you are removing the old grout.
+Yes - but it can be a fiddly job to remove the grout, and you may damage the tiles in the process.
+You might need to try to source some spare tiles just in case of breakages when you remove the old grout.

 Which Tiles Are Best For Underfloor Heating?